densitydesign/teaching-dd15/content/syllabus/body.md

 </div></a>
 </div>

-## References
-Tharp, B. M., & Tharp, S. M. (2018).
-Discursive design: critical, speculative, and alternative things.
-Cambridge (Mass.): MIT Press.

-DiSalvo, C. (2009).
-Design and the Construction of Publics.
-Design Issues, 25(1), 48–63. https://doi.org/10.1162/desi.2009.25.1.48

-Briones, M. de A. (2019).
-A taxonomy of data visualization projects for alternative narratives.
-In L. Rampino & I. Mariani (Eds.), ADVANCEMENTS IN DESIGN RESEARCH 11 PhD theses on Design as we do in POLIMI (pp. 163-183).
-Milano: FrancoAngelli.

 # Evaluation
 Personal evaluation will be based on the outcome of the three group deliveries (which will be the main component), the outcome of the personal exercises, the active involvement in the team work and in the classroom.
 Each group delivery will be evaluated in different aspects, and the final mark will be an average of them.
 Since each delivery is part of a broader teaching path, the mark will be expressed in letters, representing a range of marks (A: 29-30L, B: 26-28, C 23-25, D: 19-22, E:18).
 In the following paragraphs, the evaluation aspects for each delivery will be listed.